new333333/test2/ssf/build-readme.txt

         tree to the binary installation.

   Note: If you installed the bundle kit in a directory different from
-        C:/icecore, modify the value of the app.server.liferay.tomcat.dir property in C:/icecore-1.0-src/app.server.properties file to reflect the new location.
+        C:/kablink, modify the value of the app.server.liferay.tomcat.dir property in C:/kablink-2.0-src/app.server.properties file to reflect the new location.

-(1) Building ICEcore artifacts
+(1) Building Kablink artifacts

-* For clean rebuild of ICEcore:
+* For clean rebuild of Kablink:

-  cd C:/icecore-1.0-src
+  cd C:/kablink-2.0-src
   ant clean-build

   Note: The above command does not deploy the updated files.
 You can locate the updated files (eg. .jar file) from individual sub-project directories.

-(2) Building and deploying ICEcore
+(2) Building and deploying Kablink

-* For clean rebuild of ICEcore and deployment into the binary installation:
+* For clean rebuild of Kablink and deployment into the binary installation:

-  Note: Shutdown ICEcore server before executing the following command.
+  Note: Shutdown Kablink server before executing the following command.

-  cd C:/icecore-1.0-src
+  cd C:/kablink-2.0-src
   ant clean-build-and-full-deploy

   Note: You can use build-and-full-deploy instead of clean-build-and-full-deploy